 - When planning your trip to our destination, take time to research and perform the necessary steps to have all the documentation, travel insurance and medical checks you may need up to date.
 Furthermore, from the time you arrive in our country, you should follow the recommendations made by the authorities at all times, especially in the event of an emergency.
 At CICERONE, we offer you an online consulting service so that you can avoid any problems while preparing for your trip.
 Contact us!

 - Whenever possible, learn about the cultural aspects of the destination you are visiting (customs, cuisine, languages and dialects, traditions, heritage, etc.).
 With us, this will be the best thing you will take home from your trip.
 That’s for sure!

 - Try not to leave behind any traces of your time among us, so that everything you take with you, including products or experiences, do not cause a negative impact on the travel destination:

-– Pay attention to recognize how the destination is managed and the infrastructures which it includes (buildings, transportation, housing, public spaces…) so that your visit does not cause any disturbances to local life.
+– Pay attention to recognize how the destination is managed and the infrastructures which it includes (historical centers, monuments, buildings, transportation, housing, public spaces…) so that your visit does not cause any disturbances to local life.
 Moreover, contribute to the preservation of tourist attractions by following the rules and using the entrances designed for their upkeep and protection.
 If you choose us, we will remain by your side to help you with it all.

 – Make sure you know about local social norms to prevent behaviors which may be offensive or embarrassing to your host community.
 With us by your side, you can rest assured that we will give you all the advice you need.